julien01A/Heteroptera_microbiome/README.md

     x = "Relative abundance (%)",
     y = "Sample",
     fill = "Bacterial genus",
-    title = "Microbiome composition of stinkbug samples" )
+    title = "Microbiome composition of Heteroptera samples" )
 ```
-The raw figure generated in R is available on this GitHub page under the name `Stinkbugs_compositionplot_raw_fig.png`.
+The raw figure generated in R is available on this GitHub page under the name `Heteroptera_compositionplot_raw_fig.png`.

 ### **Chao1 index by samples**